-We obtained per capita disposable income (y_t) and consumption expenditure (c_t) in China from China Statistical Yearbook (2012) following Chow (1985, 2010, 2011).
+We obtained per capita disposable income (Y_t) and consumption expenditure (C_t) data in China from China Statistical Yearbook (2012) following Chow (1985, 2010, 2011).

-1 One should not use the normal distribution-based confidence band when the data generating process is an integrated process.
-That is, Chow's analysis based on such confidence bands is invalid.

 Observations are annual and span from 1978 to 2012.
-China began their major economic reforms since 1978, so observations prior to 1978 are not used.
-Following Chow, we deflated all observations using the GDP deflator.
+It should be noted that observations prior to 1978 are excluded, because China began their major economic reforms since 1978, and the pre-economic reform regime data are often unreliable.
+We deflated all observations using the GDP deflator, obtained from the same source.
 All data are log transformed.

-The log real per capita disposable income and the log real consumption expenditures of nondurables and services in the US are from the Federal Reserve Bank of St. Louis (FRED).
-The data is quarterly and covers the period from 1952:Q1 to 2011:Q4.
+The log real per capita disposable income and the log real consumption expenditures of nondurable goods and services in the US are obtained from the Federal Reserve Economic Data (FRED).
+Observations are quarterly and cover the period from 1952:Q1 to 2011:Q4.

 We first implement the augmented Dickey-Fuller (ADF) test for these variables.
-See Table 1.
+Results are reported in Table 1.
 The ADF test rejects the null of nonstationarity only for differenced series with an exception of y_t in China when time trend is present.
 Overall, our test results imply that consumption and income are integrated series, which is also consistent with Chow's work.